 Many business owners fall into the dangerous trap of only comparing Professional Indemnity Insurance purely on a ‘price’ basis.
 Typically, people will look for a ‘compare the Professional Indemnity market’ type website.
-After all, often businesses are only purchasing PI Insurance because they’re entering a contract that requires them to do so.
-However, there are at least three things to look for when comparing Professional Indemnity Insurance
+After all, often businesses are only purchasing PI Insurance because they’re entering into a contract that requires them to do so.
+However, there are at least three things to look for when comparing Professional Indemnity Insurance.

-Therefore, even if you are only purchasing PI Insurance for contractual reasons you want to be getting value for money.
+Therefore, even if you are only purchasing PI Insurance for contractual reasons, you want to be getting value for money.
 With over 20 years’ experience in insurance, I can tell you the cost becomes secondary when making a claim.
-The focus very quickly changes to coverage provided in the policy and what Excess needs to be paid.
+The focus very quickly changes to coverage provided in the policy and what excess needs to be paid.
 The old saying, you get what you pay for, can also be applied to Professional Indemnity Insurance.